-Aaron: We’re here today specifically to talk about Alien 3 but before we start talking the Assembly Cut, now I wanted to just ask you about Alien 3 in general.
-I mean it was your desire to do a behind the scenes on Alien 3 the made you take the job of tackling the entire bloody series.
+Aaron: We’re here today specifically to talk about Alien 3 but before we start talking the Assembly Cut, I wanted to just ask you about Alien 3 in general.
+It was your desire to produce a behind-the-scenes documentary on Alien 3 the made you take the job of tackling the entire bloody [Alien] series.
 So, what is it about Alien 3 that made you so willing to take on such a huge workload?
 Were you a fan of the theatrical release of the film?

-So as someone who is kind of like had Alien imprinted on my brain – that’s like the Alien universe I want to really stick to.
-Aliens is a departure and a fun departure but Alien 3 looked like we’re gonna go back to kind of that haunted house, gothic horror vibe of the original Alien.
+So as someone who had Alien imprinted on my brain – that’s the Alien universe I want to really stick to.
+Aliens is a departure and a fun departure but Alien 3 looked like we’re gonna go back to that haunted house, gothic horror vibe of the original Alien.
 So I was looking forward to that even though the trailers made it seem very actiony and even used James Horner’s music from Aliens.
-But I watched it and immediately I just felt like “This is a very interesting nightmarish take on Ripley’s story and the Alien universe” and it was very, no pun intended, very Alienating.
+But I watched it and immediately I just felt like “this is a very interesting nightmarish take on Ripley’s story and the Alien universe” and it was very – no pun intended – very alienating.

-It’s like right off the bat, it’s like you kill Hicks, you kill Newt, it’s vicious in terms of how it starts and it doesn’t really let up in terms of giving you any room to breathe.
+Right off the bat, you kill Hicks, you kill Newt.
+It’s vicious in terms of how it starts and it doesn’t really let up in terms of giving you any room to breathe.
 I mean even Ripley has her brief little romance with Clemens and that’s nice because Charles Dance did a wonderful performance in that role.
 I’m not gonna say it was sweet but it was like this welcome breath of relief for Ripley who’s been surviving this ordeal for years and years.
 Even Clemens gets wiped out – like really shortly after we get to really like him as a character.

-I thought he was so incredibly talented and this film was such a disaster in terms of again alienating the audience.
+I thought he was so incredibly talented and this film was such a disaster in terms of, again, alienating the audience.
 It really was not popcorn fare.
 It wasn’t what people wanted in May of 1992.
 It’s like they wanted escapism.
-They want to get back to the Aliens kind of like action horror vibe, I guess.
+They want to get back to the Aliens action horror vibe, I guess.
 They wanted Ripley to go in and wipe out the Alien once and for all.
 Whatever that was supposed to be in their imaginations, it wasn’t that and even me who loved the original film, it wasn’t that either.
-So it’s kind of like a very interesting, magnificent train wreck of a movie that I was just immediately fascinated by.
+So it’s a very interesting, magnificent train wreck of a movie that I was just immediately fascinated by.

 Like any of that stuff was not in this cut but it was still longer and there’s still more stuff in it.
 There was Golic but it didn’t have any of that big epic sweep that we had seen glimpses of in stills that had gotten out.
-So that that kind of got my imagination going about like what else is there?
-What more could there be of Alien 3 and then that kind of thought I filed away on a shelf in my brain and didn’t even think about it for years and years until when I started working on DVD projects and we were working on the 1999 – the 20th anniversary Alien Legacy box set and my job specifically was Ridley’s supervisor on that set so I was focussed entirely on Alien but I knew they were doing the other three movies for the box set and I just happened to talk to someone at Fox who’s no longer there and I just said “Alien 3 is a really interesting backstory and you can do a lot of really cool stuff with Alien 3.
+So that that got my imagination going about what else is there?
+What more could there be of Alien 3 and then that thought I filed away on a shelf in my brain and didn’t even think about it for years and years until when I started working on DVD projects and we were working on the 20th anniversary Alien Legacy box set and my job specifically was Ridley’s supervisor on that set so I was focused entirely on Alien but I knew they were doing the other three movies for the box set and I just happened to talk to someone at Fox who’s no longer there and I just said “Alien 3 is a really interesting backstory and you can do a lot of really cool stuff with Alien 3.”

-There is a new cut or documentary whatever and the response I got back from this person was “It’s not your movie, don’t worry about it”.
-That to me was like “Oh so there’s not really much interest in going into Alien 3 and kind of doing sort of like a home video autopsy on the film to figure out what went wrong, what’s interesting, what could be salvaged?”
+There is a new cut or documentary whatever and the response I got back from this person was “it’s not your movie, don’t worry about it.”
+That to me was like “oh so there’s not really much interest in going into Alien 3 and doing a home video autopsy on the film to figure out what went wrong, what’s interesting, what could be salvaged?”
 So after that first box set of the Alien Legacy came out, every once in a while I get a call from Sven Davison who’s also no longer at Fox.
-He was like my point person at Fox and he asked “Would you want to put together a five star collection of Alien?”
+He was like my point person at Fox and he asked “would you want to put together a five star collection of Alien?”

-Which was a kind of a limited series or whatever the Fox was doing almost like their version of Criterion – like a very kind of high end elite release and I kept asking “Well we just did Alien pretty well I think.
+Which was a limited series or whatever Fox was doing – almost like their version of Criterion – like a high end elite release and I kept asking “well we just did Alien pretty well I think.
 There was a good box that came out.
-Why don’t we do Alien 3 because that’s the one where there’s a whole bunch of treasure that has not been explored or unearthed” and the response is always like “Well no probably not” and they always kind of like drifted away from that conversation.
-Then like once a year I get that call or once every six months or so until finally like with I think the third time Sven called me and he said so “Would you want to do a five star Alien?”
+Why don’t we do Alien 3 because that’s the one where there’s a whole bunch of treasure that has not been explored or unearthed” and the response is always like “well no probably not” and they always drifted away from that conversation.
+Then like once a year I get that call, or once every six months or so, until finally I think the third time Sven called me and he said “so would you want to do a five star Alien?”

-I said “Well how about a five star Alien 3?”
-And that’s when he said “How about you do all four?”
-And that’s when I went “Woah!”
+I said “well how about a five star Alien 3?”
+And that’s when he said “how about you do all four?”
+And that’s when I went “woah!”
 Be careful what you wish for.
-So, what began as a set that was basically four- or five-star releases of those films.
-When we realized how much material not only was pre-existing and not only how much like there was in the way of deleted scenes and opportunities to do special edition cuts of these films.
+So, what began as a set that was basically four five-star releases of those films.
+When we realized how much material was not only pre-existing and not only how much there was in the way of deleted scenes and opportunities to do special edition cuts of these films.
 The same way that Aliens had had done years before for laserdisc, it just morphed into this bigger thing which was the Alien Quadrilogy.

 We assume there’s deleted material from Resurrection because the script had other scenes that weren’t in it.
 We know for sure there’s some lost bounty of stuff on Alien 3 somewhere.
 So basically, we said let’s just go about and try to create a uniformity that can be a nice match for Aliens – having the theatrical cut and the special edition cut.
 So, all four began as special editions.
-It was literally like all of our sort of like proposals and things that said Alien Special Edition, Alien 3 Special Edition and so on and so forth.
+It was literally like all of our proposals said Alien Special Edition, Alien 3 Special Edition and so on.

-You lay it out in narrative order but it’s a string out of everything so you know that the filmmaker knows what they’ve shot.
-They know what there might be missing.
+You lay it out in narrative order but it’s a string out of everything so that the filmmaker knows what they’ve shot.
+They know what they might be missing.
 What they might need to improve and reshoot.
-Just so they know what they’ve got and so many times we see in interviews with people, editors, directors they say “Oh the first cut was four hours long.”
+Just so they know what they’ve got and so many times we see in interviews with people, editors, directors they say “oh the first cut was four hours long.”
 They’re talking about the assembly.
-That’s not really a version of you want watch and enjoy.
-Now if you’re like an uber nerd and you just want to see all the raw footage in narrative form basically roughly cut together into something approximating the movie, sure.
+That’s not really a version you want to watch and enjoy.
+Now if you’re an uber nerd and you just want to see all the raw footage in narrative form basically roughly cut together into something approximating the movie, sure.
 But these four hour cuts you hear about – those are most likely assemblies that are not meant to be seen by anyone except for the filmmakers.

 Aaron: Then it’s the workprint, isn’t it?